 The remaining two juicers, the Aicok and the BELLA delivered a subpar performance at juicing soft produce, both earning a 4 out of 10 for their efforts.
 The BELLA did about average at juicing cucumbers, while the Aicok delivered an abysmal performance, earning the lowest score of the entire group and producing almost 100 mL of juice less than the top model.

-The Aicok did a little better when it came to juicing celery, but it was still a below average performance overall.
+The Aicok did a little better when it came to juicing celery, but it was still a below-average performance overall.
 The BELLA scored similarly, with the Aicok creating slightly less juice than the BELLA.
 However, the Aicok's juice only had minimal separation, while the BELLA's juice separated rapidly.

 The BELLA's performance improved considerably in our orange juice test, matching that of the Tribest and tying for the overall runner-up position in this test.
-The Aicok still didn't impress, maintaining its below average performance — equivalent to the Breville Juice Fountain or the Cuisinart when it comes to juicing oranges.
+The Aicok still didn't impress, maintaining its below-average performance — equivalent to the Breville Juice Fountain or the Cuisinart when it comes to juicing oranges.

 For our next round of tests, we truly tested these products by tasking them to juice some harder types of produce, namely raw carrots, beets, and sweet potatoes.
 We again graded each appliance on the amount of juice generated, as well as its quality.
 Altogether, these tests account for 20% of the overall score for each product, with a much larger spread of scores, as some of these appliances really struggled in these assessments.

-This appliance finished out this metric with another awesome performance in our sweet potato test, getting at least 15 mL of juice more than the next closest model and over 50 mL more than the average amount produced.
+This juicer finished out this metric with another awesome performance in our sweet potato test, getting at least 15 mL of juice more than the next closest model and over 50 mL more than the average amount produced.
 It also had a very minimal amount of pulp and mild foam.